wtp43/algorithms-doc/website/docs/Revision Feb 2024.md

 - Can I start from the minimum element?
   - Determine if this starting point passes edge cases
 - ## What algorithms and data structures can I use?
+- Does order in which we do the operations matter?

 ## Intuition